dfmdmx/dfmdmx.github.io/_projects/2019-07-25-mx-industries.md

 ---

 ### Pre-built business workshops
-Small scale and local manufacturing workshop's based on the Production Cloud Server with the goal of re-dignifying Mexico's low income housing through digital parametric designed and automated industrial manufactured ~~furniture~~.
+Small scale and local manufacturing workshop's based on the Production Cloud Server with the goal of re-dignifying Mexico's low income housing through digital parametric designed and automated industrial manufactured everyday objects.

 ### About
-Mexico has long lost the ability to self maintain itself through localized production knowledge....
+Mexico has long lost the ability to self maintain itself through localized and self consumed production.
+We think this is due to a lack of knowledge not resources.
+Mx Industries growth strategy its based on the idea that transferring the production method into the workshop its more important than the product itself.

 ### Join

+Feel free to contact us [here](/contact), through email or social media.

 ### Table of contents
 {% include index-headers.html %}